-Selling, general and administrative expenses increased 9.2%.
-Of this increase, 51.2% was due to higher marketing costs for new programs instituted during the quarter, 19.4% was due to an increase in employee costs, 10.7% was due to greater expensing of labor and overhead costs resulting from the transition from upgrade construction to maintenance activities, and 10.6% was due to increased property taxes and franchise fees.
-As a percentage of revenues, selling, general and administrative expenses were 21.3% for the three months ended June 30, 2004, as compared with 20.6% for the three months ended June 30, 2003.
+Selling, general and administrative expenses increased 10.6%.
+Of this increase, 22.5% was due to an increase in employee costs, 19.9% was due to higher advertising expense as we now record in-house advertising costs that were previously managed by third parties as discussed above, 13.3% was due to an increase of bad debt expense resulting from increased customer churn, 11.6% was due to an increase in general office expenses, and 10.6% was due to greater expensing of labor and overhead costs resulting from the transition from upgrade construction to maintenance activities.
+As a percentage of revenues, selling, general and administrative expenses were 17.7% for the three months ended June 30, 2004, as compared with 17.0% for the three months ended June 30, 2003.
+We expect the rate of increase in expenses relating to our advertising sales to moderate as the migration of the work in-house is completed.